 The recycling bin is here!
 We have a paper recycling bin on the side of City Hall / Police Dept. The bin occupies the first parking spot on Jefferson where Haltiner intersects.
 Bring your newspapers, paper, junk mail, envelopes and magazines.
 The bin accepts everything but cardboard and phone books (unless you can cut the back edge off, where the glue is).
 All net proceeds will go to the Museum.
 The more tonnage we collect, the more we get per ton, so save History and save the trees by bringing your paper, newspaper and magazines to the collection site.

-New to the Website in November - 2013
+New to the Website in November and December - 2013

 The Edmund Fitzgerald Memorial Service on November 10th went very well.
 We had about 100 people there and the story was covered by 300 newspapers nationwide.
 To see a video of the service, go to www.ssedmundfitzgerald2013.com